RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 1. Protocol - Select the relevant database type, either Redis or Memcached
 1. The estimated **Memory Limit** of your database.
-The minimum value is 1GB.
+The minimum value is 0.1GB.
-1. If you selected to have a Redis Enterprise Flash subscription, provide your data average item size
+1. If you selected to have a Redis Enterprise Flash subscription, provide your data average item size if you know it.
 1. Replication - Enables instant failover by keeping a standby, in-memory slave replica (note: by checking this option, your dataset will consume twice the amount of memory)